 Reasons why you’re likely to put on weight if you eat late at night

-- When you eat late you’re more likely to snack between lunch and dinner.
+- When you eat late at night you’re more likely to snack between lunch and dinner.
 So when it comes to meal time you’ve eaten extra food but may not reduce your meal accordingly.
 So you take in more energy than you need.

 - Eating late can often mean that you’re very hungry when it comes to meal time.
 So much so that you serve yourself too much, go back for seconds, or eat while cooking.

 - Eating late can be a symptom of a stressful lifestyle – commuting, fitting in exercise, dealing with the children and so on are all stressors.
 So when you come to eat – late – you’re more likely to give in to stress’s crazy influence on appetite, and overeat.

 - Eating late at night usually means sitting down straight afterwards and then going to sleep relatively soon after that.
 Not the best way to aid digestion.
 Digesting and metabolising your food well is important for good health, being upright and moving around literally helps your food ‘go down’.